mwc360/mwc360.github.io/_posts/2024-04-30-Is-Databricks-Photon-A-NoBrainer.md

 # The Benchmark
 ## Configuration
-To assess the performance enhancements provided by Photon, I had ChatGPT whip me up six OLAP queries using varrying SparkSQL transformations.
+To assess the performance enhancements provided by Photon, I had ChatGPT whip me up six OLAP queries using varying SparkSQL transformations.
 These queries were run on a synthetic database that reflects data volumes typical of small to medium-sized enterprises (approximately 100M rows in transaction tables).
 Delta Tables with Liquid Clustering enabled showed greater performance improvements with Photon compared to unclustered tables.
 I will discuss this further and compare Liquid Clustering with Hive-style partitioning in a future post.

 I conducted all tests on a single-user cluster with two worker nodes, each an E8ds_v5 VM (64 GB Memory, 8 Cores), comparing results with Photon enabled and disabled.
 I repeated the tests after restarting the cluster to clear any caches and averaged the results.